Adlibsoftware/adlib-transform-restapi-samples/README.md

 # Adlib Transform — REST API v2 (Client Integration Service)

+Clients and Partners can easily integrate with Adlib Transform to access Agentic high fidelity rendering, classification, extraction, validation of critical business documents.
+This developer guide and sample files will help you access these great features.
+Note: this requires that you have an Adlib Transform deployment within your enterprise.

 Customer Integration Guide

 - **Audience:** Customers integrating with **Adlib Transform** via REST API.